Tenant Screening Questions That Are Off Limits

 - You’re going to have to pay a higher security deposit because your income is from unemployment benefits and I’m afraid I might have to evict you in the future.

 There's a big difference between being arrested and being convicted of a crime.
-You can ask a prospective tenant if he's ever been convicted, but you cannot ask if he's ever been arrested.
+You can ask a prospective tenant if they have ever been convicted, but you cannot ask if they have ever been arrested.

 A conviction is information that can be readily discovered anyway simply by running a background check on the individual.
-But keep in mind that you can't discriminate against a person because he's been convicted of a crime in many states, including California.
+But keep in mind that you can't discriminate against a person because they have been convicted of a crime in many states, including California.

-The crime would have to influence his ability to be a good tenant, such as an illegal drug conviction or a history of violent offenses that could put other tenants at risk.
+The crime would have to influence their ability to be a good tenant, such as an illegal drug conviction or a history of violent offenses that could put other tenants at risk.

 Avoid Questions Outside Your Normal Qualifying Standards